mega-bailey/habitual/README.md

 # habitual

+<a href="https://habitual-app-mlb.herokuapp.com/" target="_blank">Habitual App</a>

-An app to help track habits - using HTML, SASS, Vanilla JS, and JQuery.
+An app to help track habits - using HTML, SCSS, Vanilla JS, and JQuery.

-Would like to refactor to have data persistence with localStorage.
+Planning to include data persistence with localStorage.